 I hope I find you all well.
 Last week it was all about getting your green on and finding the perfect look for St. Patrick’s Day.
 For me, there’s nothing like adding a finishing touch to any outfit with a gorgeous piece of Irish jewelry to complete the look.
-So this week, I’ve chosen my top Celtic jewelry picks.
-The colour green takes centre stage of course and I’ve chosen pieces from the 4 of most popular symbols in Irish jewelry design.
+So this week, I’ve chosen my top Irish jewelry picks.
+The colour green takes centre stage of the course and I’ve chosen pieces from the 4 of the most popular symbols in Irish jewelry design.

 Lulu’s Top Irish Jewelry Picks For St.Patrick’s Day